 5. For self-employed workers: proof of affiliation to the RETA (Special Regime for Self-Employed Workers).

 6. The requirement of registration with the Social Security may be replaced if there is an international Social Security agreement established with Spain in the country of origin.
 In which case, the Social Security of the country of origin must issue a certificate of applicable legislation for teleworkers, based on the above mentioned agreement, providing temporary coverage in Spain.
-This circumstance must be included in the statement of compliance.
+This circumstance must be included in the responsible statement of compliance.

 There is a bilateral agreement on social security between Spain and Canada.
-The applicable legislation certificate applies to teleworkers resident in the provinces of Nova Scotia, Newfoundland and Labrador, New Brunswick and Prince Edward Island, however, it does not apply in the province of Quebec.
+The applicable legislation certificate applies to teleworkers resident in the provinces of Nova Scotia, Newfoundland and Labrador, New Brunswick and Prince Edward Island, However, it does not apply in the province of Quebec.

 Therefore, teleworkers in the province of Quebec must comply with the requirements indicated in point 4: proof of application for registration of the company with the Spanish Social Security and proof of the worker's affiliation to the Social Security.